For my academic homepage at the University of Durham, UK, click here.

-I am an invited keynote speaker at The Future of the Past.
+I was a keynote speaker at The Future of the Past.

-I am also an invited keynote at this conference, celebrating the 550th anniversary of the birth of Nicolaus Copernicus.
+I was a keynote speaker at this conference, celebrating the 550th anniversary of the birth of Nicolaus Copernicus.

-I have taken up the role of Associate Editor at the BJPS.
+I took up the role of Associate Editor at the BJPS.

 I am leading a Leverhulme-funded research project, running 2021-24, entitled Exploring Uncertainty and Risk in Contemporary Astrobiology, or ‘EURiCA’.
 Details here.